hamm0208/student-study-planner-docs/Backend/3.0 Backend Development/3.03 Class/MasterStudyPlanner/MasterStudyPlanner.md

 | **course_intake_id** | `number` | Gets or sets the associated course intake ID. |
 | **status**           | `string` | Gets or sets the planner’s status.            |

+---
+## Getters and Setters

+- `id`: Get or set the planner's ID.
+- `course_intake_id`: Get or set the course intake ID.
+- `status`: Get or set the planner's status.

+---

 ## Example Usage

 ```js